What is Acupuncture?

 Cupping: Cupping is the placement of vacuum cups on the skin.
 This produces a deep penetrating massage to a localized area.
 It can be used to loosen tight muscles and to move stagnation/congestion.

 Gua sha: Chronic muscle pain is often accompanied by stagnant blood.
 This is the result of oxygen deprivation to a certain area of the body.
 Gua sha is an ancient technique in which a smooth-edged surface (such as an Asian soup spoon) is moved vigorously over the affected area.
 This moves stagnant blood to the surface and allows fresh, oxygenated blood to take its place.

 Electrical stimulation: Electrical stimulation involves using a device that is attached by clips to certain needles to generate a gentle, continuous electrical pulse between the needles.
 This can assist in the management of musculoskeletal pain.

-Hot stones: It is often beneficial to bring heat to specific acupuncture points or to affected areas of the body.
+Warm stones and herbal heat packs: It is often beneficial to bring heat to specific acupuncture points or to affected areas of the body.
 This is typically done through the use of moxibustion, the burning of mugwort.
-We are not allowed to use moxibistion in the rental space of New Paltz Community Acupuncture.
-Instead, we may place warm stones on the points or areas.
+Instead of this technique, Amy may use a salve that she makes from locally wildcrafted mugwort and place warm stones or herbal heat packs on the points or areas.

 Castor oil packs: Castor oil packs have been used for a wide-range of health conditions.
-At New Paltz Community Acupuncture, they are primarily used for gynecological conditions such as fibroid tumors, endometriosis, and ovarian cysts.
+Amy primarily uses them for gynecological conditions such as fibroid tumors, endometriosis, and ovarian cysts.
 The treatment consists of using castor oil and a heating pad on the lower abdomen and allowing you to rest with that for about an hour.
 It can be added to an acupuncture treatment at an additional cost or you can come in just for a castor oil pack treatment.
-You and your acupuncturist can discuss an appropriate course of treatment.